 I've shared a lot of fresh fruit salsa over the years, but it all started with my Fresh Peach Salsa recipe.
 I love it because it's basically an excuse for me to eat two of my favorite things at once...
 Mexican food and fruit!

 The recipe only calls for 6 ingredients and they are simple and easy to find.
+It's kind of like a Mango Salsa but with a sweet Southern twist.

 You will love that this recipe is perfect served with just chips or as a topping for meat (chicken, pork) or fish like salmon on the grill.
 I love it with this recipe...
 Cedar Plank Grilled Salmon with Fresh Peach Salsa.